-Who is ‘Mel’?
-US terror case may unmask New York police mole
+Who is Mel?
+US terror case could unmask New York police mole

 The NYPD’s top counterterrorism official, John Miller, said in a court filing that revealing her identity and widely circulating her picture could jeopardize ongoing undercover investigations.

-The case could provide a rare glimpse into how the police department uses informants and undercover investigators to smoke out Islamic extremists — a tactic that has already sparked complaints by civil rights groups that the nation’s largest police department illegally spied on Muslims on the basis of religion.
+The case could provide a rare glimpse into how the police department uses informants and undercover investigators to smoke out Islamic extremists.
+The tactic has long troubled civil rights groups and was the subject of an Associated Press investigation in 2012 about how the nation’s largest police department systematically catalogued Muslim neighborhoods, infiltrated Muslim student groups and put paid informants in mosques.

 From a law enforcement perspective, the stakes are high for other reasons.
 Investigators with blown covers are often pulled off the street for good as a precaution.
 That’s because risks of exposure are real, said a former NYPD undercover in major drug and gun trafficking cases and subject of the recent book “Gunz and God: The Life of an NYPD Undercover” who still uses an alias, Stevie Stryker.